-• After trying all the PMs, and if the incoming VM is still not placed, we have no choice but to reject it.
+- 9: return false - After trying all the PMs, and if the incoming VM is still not placed, we have no choice but to reject it.

-As we discussed before, under the the off-line scenario, VM migration is not actually implemented.
+As we discussed before, under the off-line scenario, VM migration is not actually implemented.
 However, the emulated migration process shows great promise in dynamically improving the previous placement to lower the total completion time.